cyrtolat/laravel-money/README.md

 echo $money->format(); // 1,50 RUB
 ```

-This method formats Money according to Formatters - special formatting classes.
-They are responsible for exactly how the Money will be displayed.
-By default, a class from the configuration is used for formatting.
-The package includes several formatters:
+This method formats the money according to the default formatter that is set in the configs.
+If you need to format money in another way, then you need to create an instance of the formatter and give it Money object:
 ```php
 use Cyrtolat\Money\Money;
 use Cyrtolat\Money\Formatters\MoneyDefaultFormatter;